nhan2k0/xtremedia1.2/README.md

 ## Note
 - This believe to be 1.2 tho the homepage said 1.1
+- Instuction and changelog can be found in `hongdan.txt`
 - Old codebase, use at your own risk
 - This repo is meant for preserve